-The venture, which is currently on the Accelerate Cambridge programme run by the Entrepreneurship Centre at Cambridge Judge, has developed a patented coating technology designed to inactivate viruses including COVID-19 within seconds when applied to any highly touched surface – hard or soft, smooth, curved or flat.
+The venture, which is currently on the Accelerate Cambridge programme run by the Entrepreneurship Centre at Cambridge Judge, has developed a patent-pending coating technology designed to inactivate viruses including COVID-19 within seconds when applied to any highly touched surface – hard or soft, smooth, curved or flat.

 Innovate UK recently awarded two grants totaling £325,000 to CodiKoat in collaboration with two UK-leading adhesive material and face mask manufacturers to develop antiviral/antimicrobial adhesive sheets and facemasks.